1kmHQ/Book/09-road-ahead.md

 **Measure**: Scheduled vs on-demand ratio, provider income stability

 Each hypothesis has success criteria.
 We don't proceed on hope; we proceed on evidence.

 ---

+## Pilot Red Flags: When to Pause

+Not every problem requires pausing the pilot.
+But some do.

+### Critical Red Flags (Stop and Assess)

+⚠️ **Provider safety incident** — Any injury or serious near-miss.
+Stop.
+Understand.
+Fix before continuing.

+⚠️ **Provider exodus** — More than 30% of active providers leave in a two-week period.
+Something is fundamentally wrong.

+⚠️ **Zero repeat customers** — If nobody books twice after Week 4, the service isn't working.

+⚠️ **Zone admin burnout** — The admin signals they can't continue.
+Without them, the zone collapses.

+⚠️ **Financial black hole** — Costs wildly exceed projections with no path to correction.

+### Warning Flags (Monitor Closely)

+⚠️ Provider earnings below break-even threshold for 3+ consecutive weeks

+⚠️ Customer complaints exceeding 10% of rides

+⚠️ Support tickets faster than resolution capacity

+⚠️ Technology reliability below 99% uptime

+⚠️ Zone admin spending 60+ hours/week

+### Response Protocol

+When a red flag triggers:
+1. **Stop expansion activities** — Focus all attention on the crisis
+2. **Diagnose same day** — Don't let problems fester
+3. **Communicate transparently** — Tell providers, customers, team what's happening
+4. **Fix or pivot within 7 days** — Either resolve the issue or change direction
+5. **Document learnings** — Every crisis is curriculum

+---

+## The Weight of the First 100 Rides

+> **The first 100 rides matter more than the next 10,000.**

+This isn't poetry.
+It's mathematics.

+The first 100 rides are:
+- The first 100 impressions providers form about the platform
+- The first 100 impressions customers form about the service
+- The first 100 data points on whether the model works
+- The first 100 stories that spread through the community

+Get them right, and trust compounds.
+Get them wrong, and you're fighting uphill forever.

+What makes a ride "right"?
+- Provider was available when customer needed
+- Booking was smooth, not frustrating
+- Provider showed up on time
+- Price was fair and transparent
+- Journey was safe and comfortable
+- Provider was paid promptly and correctly
+- Both parties would happily repeat

+We should be personally involved in the first 100 rides.
+Calling customers afterward.
+Checking with providers.
+Understanding every friction point.

+The first 100 rides are the pilot within the pilot.
+Nail them.

+> **[Figure 9.1: Pilot Funnel]**
+> *Visual showing conversion funnel: Providers Onboarded (20+) → Providers Active Daily (15+) → Rides Completed (100+) → Customers Who Repeat (40%+) → Business Accounts Active (3+) → Zone Profitability Path (visible)*

+---